ruuda/blog/posts/exceptional-results-error-handling-in-csharp-and-rust.md

 Suppose we want to implement a [Kelvin versioning][kelvinversioning] scheme.
 Kelvin versions are nonnegative integers that _decrease_ with every release.
-After 0&thinsp;K has been released, it is impossible to ever release a new version.
+After zero Kelvin has been released, it is impossible to ever release a new version.

 [kelvinversioning]: https://moronlab.blogspot.com/2010/01/urbit-functional-programming-from.html